SUNET/edusign-app/backend/src/edusign_webapp/md/home-en.md

 ## To sign

-This service can be used to upload and sign PDF documents or XML documents.
+This service can be used to upload and sign PDF-documents or XML-documents.
 This is done easily by performing the following steps:

 1. Upload documents to sign
 2. Confirm the uploaded documents are correct